UT-ACM-Student-Chapter/Blockchain-SoC-Projects/README.md

 ![logo-tintin-1 (2)](https://github.com/UT-ACM-Student-Chapter/Blockchain-summer-course/assets/88896798/17b925b5-5fdf-4992-a927-2109663e1180)

-Now TinTin wants to use some encryption and decryption to ensure that Roberto couldn't understand what they are saying.
+Now TinTin wants to use some encryption and decryption techniques to ensure that Roberto couldn't understand what they are saying.
 Help TinTin to acheive his goal!

 ### Part 1: Symmetric Cryptography